Learn What to Wear to a Music Business Job Interview

 Dressing for a job interview can sometimes be a challenge—what you wear can depend on the kind of job you're applying for and the culture of the company itself.
 What you'd wear to an interview at Facebook might be very different from what you'd wear to an interview with Goldman Sachs, for example.

-But what about a music business job interview?
+What about a music business job interview?
 That can be extra tough.
 You don't want to come off looking too, you know, "business-y," but you also don't to come off looking like a slob who isn't taking the potential job seriously.
 How do you strike the right balance?

 Basic Music Industry Interview Dress Code Tips